|There is a single Low Emission Zone operating in the Ruhr area, covering 820 km², covering the towns of: Bochum, Bottrop,

 Manual enforcement by police of sticker in the windscreen.
 Even if the vehicle meets the emissions standard, if there is no sticker in the windscreen, the vehicle is illegal in the zone.

-A National Framework sets out the Emissions Classes and main rules that can be used by cities for LEZs in Germany (see Need to Register?).
+A National Framework sets out the Emissions Classes and main rules that can be used by cities for LEZs in Germany.
 The cities or regions then decide whether, where and when to do a LEZ, and what emissions standards will be required.

 View National Scheme Table (opens in popup) or in a new page